 Brickhouse asks that all shows complete a risk assessment as standard, preferably using our standard template.
 The Producer is responsible for ensuring that this is completed, but the document may be written by the stage manager or similar.
 Linked below are various documents, the roles of which are explained here.
 The cover sheet helps you to understand which of the other documents you will need to fill in.
 The idea is that all these documents will be circulated around the College staff ahead of your Pre-Production Meeting.

-Ideally this risk assessment should be completed by the Thursday before your PPM (on a Tuesday), so that it can be sent round College staff on the Friday.
-The Producer should inform Brickhouse’s TD if this is not going to be possible.
+Ideally this risk assessment should be completed three working days before your PPM, so that it can be sent round College staff two working days.
+The Producer should inform Brickhouse’s secretary if this is not going to be possible.
 If the show is in a state to fill in the movement plan (if you need one) before the PPM, great, otherwise don’t worry too much.

 Guide to attached documents: